nbyapp/simple/README.md

 yarn
 ```

-3. Create a `.env` file in the root directory with your API keys:
+3. Create a `.env.local` file in the root directory with your API keys:

 ```
 VITE_OPENAI_API_KEY=your_openai_api_key_here
 VITE_ANTHROPIC_API_KEY=your_anthropic_api_key_here
 VITE_DEFAULT_AI_SERVICE=openai
 ```

+> ⚠️ **Important**: `.env.local` files contain sensitive API keys and should never be committed to the repository.
+The file is already added to `.gitignore`.

 4. Start the development server: